ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL1_Eng.md

 #### Prerequisites

-The hint can be speicifed in the following:
+The hint can be specifed in the following:

 - Simple SELECT, UPDATE, DELETE, and INSERT statements
 - The main query or subquery of a compound statement